s96Abrar/libcsys/README.md

 # LibCSys
-An Library for CoreApps .
+An Library for CoreApps .It uses some parts of [Stacer](https://github.com/oguzhaninan/Stacer "Title") project.

 ### Download